What is A-HOME?

 What is the role of a Case Manager?

-Case Manager responsibilities include navigating the myriad of paperwork to ensure that the seniors receive the benefits to which they are entitled, as well as contacting medical staff and arranging appointments as necessary – often providing transportation as well.
+Case Manager responsibilities include navigating the myriad of paperwork to ensure that all residents receive the benefits to which they are entitled, as well as contacting medical staff and arranging appointments as necessary – often providing transportation as well.
 They support single parent families, assisting them in their day to day struggles and provide access to budget and financial counseling.
 The shared living environment offers its own challenges and the case managers meet with residents regularly to offer support and guidance.

 Case Managers are involved in every step of the admission process and often re-direct applicants to agencies that may be more appropriate to their needs.